Updated: Feb 18

 I admire people who are capable of consistency in keeping a virtual connection burning at all times.
 I really do.
 I personally don’t feel the loss of connection in the void of consistent virtual contact, but that is a difficult thing to explain to someone who is in need of that other thing, that regular check-in kind of thing.

-Maybe this is a really sagittarius thing to say and the earth signs are likely rolling their eyes, but hey, it’s the truth, when I see you, it’s all love.
+Maybe this is a really sagittarius thing to say and the earth signs are likely rolling their eyes (yeah we are going full force into astrological shit now and you can't stop me), but hey, it’s the truth, when I see you, it’s all love.
 When I don’t see you, it’s still all love.
 I don’t require receipts.
 When one of my closest friends, who is also a sag, recently said to me, “girl, we are always family even if we see each other once a year,” for me it said everything.
 It says, I love you no matter where you are, who you currently are, what you are doing.
 It says, I respect your autonomy, and when I do see you, it’s delicious.
 To me, it says my love is unconditional.
 And I do believe she feels that from me on the other end as well.
 But it’s a thing we have spent years cultivating together and I can’t expect that kind of understanding from every person I engage with.

 Following the morning the words I’m not in love with you anymore fell from my beloved’s mouth, we spent that afternoon filling each other’s phones with carefully constructed fragments of language.
 We were on opposite coasts.
 We’d planned to talk on the phone again that evening following a busy day she had ahead.